Did You Hear About the Morgans?: Production

+The film's setting of Ray, Wyoming, was based on Meeteetse, Wyoming.

-Filming for Did You Hear About the Morgans took place over 25 days in May and June in 2009.
-The film was shot in New York City; Santa Fe, New Mexico; and Roy, New Mexico.
+Filming for Did You Hear About the Morgans took place over 25 days in May and June 2009.
+The film was shot in New York City; Galisteo, New Mexico; Los Alamos, New Mexico; Santa Fe, New Mexico; Val Kilmer's Ranch, Pecos, New Mexico; and Roy, New Mexico.
 Bart the Bear 2 was trained by professional employees of Heber City, Utah's Wasatch Rocky Mountain Wildlife.

 Reception

 Critical response

-On Rotten Tomatoes the film has an approval rating of 12% based on reviews from 123 critics, with an average rating of 3.60/10.
-The site's consensus states "It gets a certain amount of mileage out of the inherent likability of its stars, but with an unfunny script and a lack of onscreen chemistry, Did You Hear About the Morgans? falls flat."
-On Metacritic the film has a weighted average score of 27 out of 100, based on 28 reviews, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

-John Anderson of Variety magazine wrote: "the charm of the film is that it resists turning people into cliches and lets Parker and Grant work their particular magic -- before they get to Wyoming, their performances are as stressed out as their characters, and while it's a dubious conceit that going cowboy is a cure-all, they put the notion across as convincingly as possible."
+John Anderson of Variety magazine wrote: "The charm of the film is that it resists turning people into cliches and lets Parker and Grant work their particular magic -- before they get to Wyoming, their performances are as stressed out as their characters, and while it's a dubious conceit that going cowboy is a cure-all, they put the notion across as convincingly as possible."

 Box office

-In its first opening weekend, the film opened at #4 in the United States box office earning $6,616,571.
-With a budget of $58 million, Did You Hear About the Morgans? grossed only $29.5 million domestically at the box office.
-It did a little better internationally, earning an additional $56 million, for a total of $85 million worldwide.
+In its first opening weekend, the film opened at #4 at the United States box office earning $6,616,571.
+With a budget of $58 million, Did You Hear About the Morgans? grossed $29.5 million domestically at the box office.
+It did better internationally, earning an additional $56 million, for a total of $85 million worldwide.